 The music industry’s independent sector is expanding, as more artists turn away from the standard major label model to go independent, there’s more independent music out there than ever before.

-Look at this study from a few years ago, which shows the increasing proportion of music industry’s revenue that comes from the independent sector.
-Representing close to 40% of the global music market, now is a great time to get involved with independent music and establish an indie label.
+A recent global industry report reveals the year on year, increasing proportion of music industry’s revenue that comes from the independent sector.
+With independent labels now accounting for over 40% of music industry revenue, it's never been a better time to get involved with independent music and establish an indie label.

 It’s important for label owners to understand where their cash flow will come from in order to sustain their label as a business, and identify the main potential revenue streams available to independent record labels and artists.